DylanABenson24/Repository1-Wages-and-Education/README.md

 ## Limitations and Future Research

-The study acknowledges limitations in its dataset and suggests future research to delve deeper into the causes of wage gaps across demographics.
+The study acknowledges limitations in its dataset and suggests future research to dive deeper into the causes of wage gaps across demographics.